Maremma, the Lesser Known Tuscany

 Except for the bull of the herd, they didn’t seem very interested in us.

-The farm also manages two other breeds, Chianina, believed to be one of the oldest breeds in existence, and Limousin, a huge heavily muscled French breed.
+The farm manages two other breeds as well; Chianina, believed to be one of the oldest breeds in existence, and Limousin, a huge heavily muscled French breed.
 Although each has its own unique characteristics, all are known for the high quality of their meat especially here where they are farmed organically.

-Throughout our travels in this part of Italy the all-pervasive philosophy is “You are what you eat”.
-It was never more apparent than here.
+Throughout our travels in this part of Italy the all-pervasive philosophy was “You are what you eat”.
+Consuming organically grown and produced whole foods is the goal - whether or not that includes meat.
+This was never more apparent than at Tenuta di Paganico.
+Their philosophy of caring for their land and animals is inspiring.

-Having spent time in open pasture, feeding stalls in a barn, and watching some females with juveniles in the barnyard, we figured it was time for lunch.
-We hopped back into the dusty utility vehicle with Julia at the helm and drove through a different section of the farm up a hill to another fenced area.
+Having spent time in open pasture, feeding stalls in a barn, and watching some females with juveniles in the barnyard, we hopped back into the dusty utility vehicle with Julia at the helm and drove through a different section of the farm up a hill to another fenced area.

 But this time there were not cows, but the Cinta Sinese, the belted pig native to the province of Siena.
 Considered medium size by pig standards (!), these animals are well adapted and equipped to live as free range animals in the Tuscan woodlands.
 And that’s just what they're allowed to do here to produce the proper meat and fat.